Have you noticed something about us, the members of this sit

 Re: Have you noticed something about us, the members of this sit

-Yeah, I've been trying to help those with low rep out too...
-They should have a low rep bar, like for top or new or fav.
-Which is random.
-Something to give people exposure.vellu wrote:It is hard to get attention for new community members since no one knows to go look in their garages.
+vellu wrote:It is hard to get attention for new community members since no one knows to go look in their garages.
 As to how this could be fixed I can't think of a good way.

 Re: Have you noticed something about us, the members of this sit

 Dude...dont bother with commenting particular rides only... dont bother commenting vets entries and add the well known phrase: hey, check my garage sometime.
 Dont bother uploading every day 5 cars... it will only do you worse... what can u bother about is doing really good car... check what those vets are doing, gather some ideas and than spend some real time doing your first perfect car.
 Also, browsing google/images for some real tuned car models of car you re doing! it can give you some ideas.
 Once you do car that is good, that stands out of all those other noob cars you will get noticed... and when you see someone realy likes it... like jaw droping likes it, ask him to do press for you if u dont know how to do your own.
-Delete all your other cars... and once they see that you re new, you did smashing car at once out of nowhere, and its your ËfirstË ride on the site... vets will want to see some more of your stuff and will add you to their firends list... later on, just do junk cars and you will be respected as vet...
+Delete all your other cars... and once they see that you re new, you did smashing car at once out of nowhere, and its your ˝first˝ ride on the site... vets will want to see some more of your stuff and will add you to their firends list... later on, just do junk cars and you will be respected as vet...

-Imo fastest trip to the stars!
+Imo fastest trip to the stars! :wink:

 Re: Have you noticed something about us, the members of this sit